zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/tflow_nn_stcube/_index.md

 minutes_to_complete: 45

-who_is_this_for: Embedded software developers new to building network models.
+who_is_this_for: This is an advanced topic for software developers interested in building network models for microcontrollers.

 learning_objectives: